JonasBorgPetersen/GDSProject/DesignBasedContract.md

 ##Design

+The use case we want you to implement, is the use case Create Booking, that has been explained ealiere in this contract.

 ###Design Class Diagram

 ![Design Class Diagram](https://github.com/Englund0110/GDSProject/blob/master/Documents/Class%20Diagram%20-%20For%20Creating%20a%20Booking%20FINAL.png)

 ###Design Sequence Diagram

+Sequence diagram for the Create Booking use case.

 ![Design Sequence Diagram](https://github.com/Englund0110/GDSProject/blob/master/Documents/Sequence%20Diagram%20-%20For%20Creating%20a%20Booking.png)

 ###State Diagram

+This is a State Diagram for the Create Booking use case.

 ![State Diagram](https://github.com/Englund0110/GDSProject/blob/master/Documents/State%20Diagram.png)

 ###Relational Model

+This is the Relationel Model with table names, data types and primary (PK) and foreign keys (FK).

 ![Relational Model](https://github.com/Englund0110/GDSProject/blob/master/Documents/Relationel%20Model.png)